pgailinas/videoqa-representation-comparison/docs/index.md

 3. **Autoencoder Representation VideoQA** — Video evidence represented using latent features learned through self-supervised autoencoder training and evaluated through downstream Qwen2-VL-7B VideoQA inference.

 The autoencoder learns compact latent representations of video evidence without requiring manual labels.
-The resulting encoder serves as a learned feature extractor whose latent embeddings are evaluated through downstream VideoQA performance.
+The resulting encoder serves as a learned feature extractor whose latent embeddings are evaluated through downstream VideoQA performance and compared directly with pretrained video representations.

 The architecture is designed to isolate the effects of representation learning while maintaining a consistent VideoQA foundation model across all experiments.
 This enables direct comparison of baseline evidence, pretrained representations, and learned latent representations while controlling for inference model architecture.